-Visor analyzes your Overwatch game in real-time for instantaneous advice
+Visor analyzes your Overwatch game in real time for instantaneous advice

 “Ivan and Anhang have solved a huge technical challenge,” said Amit Kumar, partner at Accel, in an email to GamesBeat.
 “Visor can offer instant insights on a game as it’s actually happening via their real-time data pipeline.
 This promises to unlock a new era of in-game experiences which bodes well for gamers, publishers, and the ecosystem at large.
 We could not be more excited to lead their Series A.”

-Zhou said that nothing is purpose-built for games that are dynamic, nondeterministic, and infinitely replayable.
+Zhou said that nothing is purpose-built for games that are ongoing games like Overwatch.
 It’s the equivalent of using printed maps in a GPS world, Zhou said.

 Enter Visor.
 Visor uses an intuitive combination of overlays, visual alerts, and audio cues to surface actionable information at exactly the right time so players can improve dynamically — without ever leaving the game.
 In Overwatch, players can earn a powerful capability, dubbed an Ult (short for ultimate power), during a match.
 They can use it for a short time and then return to normal capability.